 |First Control Period||Jan.
 1, 2009||Dec.
 31, 2011|

-The RGGI participating states are Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
-The state of New Jersey participated in the first control period.
+The RGGI participating states are Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia.
+The state of New Jersey participated in the first control period and resumed its participation in 2020.
+Virginia initiated its participation in 2021 and Pennsylvania in 2022.

 Compliance is evaluated at the end of each three-year control period.
 Starting in the third control period, the RGGI states have also conducted interim control period compliance, which requires each CO2 budget source to hold allowances equal to 50 percent of their emissions during each interim control period (the first two calendar years of each three-year control period).